dberner5/PG-JED/README.md

 # SpeechToText
-Utilize Google API's to translate speech to text
+This application utilizes google's speech to text API, open source NLP libraries and some personal touches to flag if a <1min audio file contains explicit language or not